In Your Eyes (Peter Gabriel song): Background

-When determining the album's track order, Gabriel wanted to have "In Your Eyes" as the final track, but its prominent bassline meant it had to be placed earlier on the vinyl edition where the phonograph stylus had more room to vibrate.
-This restriction was no longer an issue for later CD releases, and the track was placed at the end of the album.
+When determining the track order for So, Gabriel wanted "In Your Eyes" to be the final track, but its prominent bassline meant it had to be placed earlier on the vinyl edition where the phonograph stylus had more room to vibrate.
+This restriction was no longer an issue for later CD releases, allowing the track to be placed as originally intended.
+Gabriel refused to play "In Your Eyes" for any record company executives until he made the song more experimental.